Roobotics-FRC/RooVision2020/README.md

 ### Deploying
 * Open the Pi web dashboard at [http://frcvision.local](http://frcvision.local)
+* Go to the Application tab, select "Uploaded Java jar," and upload the `RooVision2020-all.jar` file in `build/libs`
 * Set the filesystem to "Writable"
-* Go to the Application tab, select "Uploaded Java jar," and upload the `RooVision2020-all.jar` file in `build/libs`
 * Click Save
+* Set the filesystem back to "Read-Only"

 To monitor output, go to the Vision Status tab on the web server.